bchall/thunderboard-btn/README.md

 Look for Thunder REACT #
 Copy mac address

-Change the mac address in example.py
+Change the mac address on line 5 in the example.py file

 ## Run